Organizing a Productive Classroom

 - All students can see instructions without having to strain or engage in effort

 - Visual and auditory distractions in the room are limited

 - Problem students are not seated next to one another

-- Students of all abilities can move in, out, and about the room with minimal disruption
+- Students of all abilities can around the room with minimal disruption

 Sometimes when you've taught and "lived" in a particular classroom for a long time, it's easy to get desensitized to the stimuli in the space.

-Here is something you can try to assess your classroom environment:
+Here are some things you can try as you assess your classroom environment: